Five Fat Dog Breeds

-This breed is prone to obesity, unfortunately, because of his conformation and healthy appetite.
+This breed is prone to obesity, unfortunately, because of his conformation and a healthy appetite.
 Unless you are willing to give this dog extensive exercise, he is not the best dogs to choose.
 If you are willing to take him for long walks, however, you can keep him thin and this is one of the best dog breeds you can choose.

-Is a round little body part of this dog´s cuteness?
+Is a round, little body part of this dog´s cuteness?
 Most people think so.
 An overweight Pug, though, is really not cute.
 The poor dog has enough problems breathing even without weight problems, and excessive fat makes things that more difficult.

 Weight control in the Pug is a big problem because you cannot exercise your pet as much as you would a Beagle or a Labrador.
 You must be especially cautious during the summer when humidity levels are high and your dog will have problems cooling herself.
 You can walk your dog inside, however, and if you control food consumption your dog should never become obese.

-If you already have a Pug, or one of the designer breeds like a Puggle, you know that weight control is a common problem.
-Stay on top of it before it becomes a threat to your dog´s health!
+If you already have a Pug or one of the designer breeds like a Puggle, you know that weight control is a common problem.
+Stay on top of it before it becomes a threat to your dog's health!

-This long lived breed may keep you company for many years but they do have several problems.
+This long-lived breed may keep you company for many years but they do have several problems.
 One of them is weight gain.
 Although this cute little dog has short legs, what the Doxie also has is a full-size dog stomach.

 Besides the normal health problems that any overweight dog can develop, Doxies also have an added danger—their long backs make them more likely to develop intravertebral disc disease, and being overweight makes the condition that much more likely to happen.
 When your Dachshund slips a disc it can press on her spinal column and cause paralysis in her rear legs.
 She can lose the ability to urinate and defecate normally and become paraplegic.
-Keeping her thin is not a guarantee that this will not happen, but it reduce the chances, and isn´t it worth the effort?
+Keeping her thin is not a guarantee that this will not happen, but it reduces the chances, and isn't it worth the effort?

 Labs love to eat.
 Veterinarians in several countries have determined that this dog breed is more likely to be presented in a state of morbid obesity.
-According to the AVMA (American Veterinary Medical Association) Labradors are the breed most likely to be presented already overweight.
+According to the AVMA (American Veterinary Medical Association), Labradors are the breed most likely to be presented already overweight.

 If you decide to get a Lab you need to be aware of this health issue from the very first day.
 Limit his caloric intake and be sure to provide him with plenty of exercise.
 Exercise does not mean a potty break around the block!
 Take your dog for long walks, at least thirty minutes, twice a day.
-Do not expect to just turn him out in the back yard and burn up those excess calories.
+Do not expect to just turn him out in the backyard and burn up those excess calories.
 (Since Labs are intelligent, they probably think like we do.
 Whenever the urge to exercise comes over your Lab he just lies down until the urge goes away.)